8 Top Beaches in Cadiz, Spain

 Mar 13, 2023

-Author Michael Law explored the beaches of Cadiz on a 10-week trip through southern Spain in 2022.
+Author Michael Law explored the beaches of Cadiz on a 10-week trip through southern Spain.

 One of the best places to hit the beach in Southwestern Spain is the city of Cadiz.
 Beaches run for miles, not only in the city but up and down the coast.
 Unlike many other beaches in Spain, these beaches face west over the ocean, ensuring spectacular sunsets every day of the year.